opentimestamps/javascript-opentimestamps/README.md

 Success!
 Bitcoin block 358391 attests existence as of 2015-05-28 CEST
 ```

-Note: This verification using block explorers is convenient but not as secure as asking a local node.
+Note: The verification will always try to use the local bitcoin node first and fallback to asking block explorers if it isn't possible.
+The connection to the node is made by looking for the `bitcoin.conf` file in the default places according to your OS.
-To mitigate the risks, an answer from block explorers is considered only if two different endpoint return the same result.
-Even by doing so this is not as secure as asking a local node.
+When there is no running local node, or the verification happen in the browser (which cannot access to your file system looking for the `bitcoin.conf` file) the verify ask information to the block explores.
+Verification using block explorers is convenient but not as secure as askinkg a local node.

 #### Upgrade